Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Numerical Experiments

-A comparison of the total number of DoFs in the numerical models is given in~\cref{tab:dofs}.
-For each of the investigated examples, the computational time needed to solve the FOM and ROM are given in~\cref{tab:timings}.
-Regarding the time needed to construct the empirical basis, the minimum, maximum and average time over all oversampling problems is reported.
-To estimate the total computational time to evaluate the ROM, it is noted that the construction of the local reduced spaces is easily parallelizable since there is no dependency or need to communicate between the different oversampling problems.
-Hence, the total time consists of the time needed to construct the local basis for the computationally most expensive oversampling problem and time of the online phase.
-The computational time for the online phase of the ROM (using $20$ modes per edge) and the FOM comprise the time needed to assemble and solve the system of equations.
-The ROM is evaluated $\approx 1.5$ times faster than the FOM in case of the beam and L-panel example.
-We also note that - given the computational time needed to solve the FOM - the investigated examples are rather toy problems and that the comparison will be more in favor of the ROM for larger problems.
+The computational time for the online phase of the ROM (using the maximum number of modes per edge) and the FOM comprise the time needed to assemble and solve the system of equations.
+In case of the block example, the ROM is not favorable, due to the small size of the problem.
+The ROM (using the correlated sampling approach) is evaluated (using $n=6$ fine scale modes) at least $\approx 1.5$ times faster than the FOM in case of the L-panel example and $\approx 2$ times faster in case of the beam example.
+Depending on the accuracy required for a certain application, the savings in computational time are higher.
+We also note that --- given the computational time needed to solve the FOM --- the investigated examples are rather toy problems and that the comparison will be more in favor of the ROM for larger problems.